 As time passed, the witching hour was not every day.
 Sometime between 3-4 months old, the witching hour ended.
-She now goes to sleep just fine in her bed each night.
+By five months old, she went to sleep just fine in her bed each night.

 A note, if McKenna were my only child, I wouldn’t have a problem holding her for her short catnap to get her through the witching hour.
 Having two older (but young–only barely turned 2 and barely turned 4) children made it necessary for me to turn to something like the swing so I could still attend to my older children.